indrojitmondal/Peddy-Adoption/README.md

    - The footer includes a subscription input field for users to receive updates and a contact button, enhancing user engagement and communication.

 ## ES6 Features Used
-Here are the top 5 methods of ES6 that's are used in my project:
+Here are the top 5 methods of ES6 that are used in my project:
 1. **Let, Const**:
    - I have used let variables locally and globally, and const variables for array and object declaration.